-Book Your Rooms Before July 4th, 2013!
+Book Your Rooms Before July 9th, 2014!

-I have reserved a block of 10 rooms at the Best Western, Capitol Reef Resort and 10 rooms at the Rec Sands Motel.
-To book your rooms call the number below and advise them that you are with the University of Houston Group.
+I have reserved a block of 20 rooms at the Broken Spur Inn .
+To book your rooms call the number below and advise them that you are with the McMaster.
 The group is set up for 6 nights.
-Each pays with their own credit card.
-The rooms are being held until July 4th, 2013, so please book by July 4th.
-There is a large bicycling group coming into Torrey on August 6th, so rooms are very tight that day and I was unable to book a block of rooms at any one hotel.
-If rooms become unavailable, you may have to share for that one night (August 6th).
-Book your rooms early!!
+Each person pays with their own credit card.
+The rooms are being held until July 9th, 2014, so please book by July 9th.